Getting Started with FME Form: Working with Spatial Data

 Introduction

-In this article, you'll discover how to create a workspace in FME Workbench, the authoring application accompanying FME Form, specifically emphasizing utilizing spatial (GIS) data.
-Follow along with the step-by-step instructions to learn how to read data from an OGC GeoPackage that includes points of trash containers and polygons of parks, add a transformer to spatially filter for trash containers within the parks, and then write the filtered data to an Esri Shapefile.
+In this article, you'll discover how to create a workspace in FME Workbench, the authoring application accompanying FME Form, specifically emphasizing the utilization of spatial (GIS) data.
+Follow along with the step-by-step instructions to learn how to read data from an OGC GeoPackage that includes points of trash containers and polygons of parks, add a transformer to filter for trash containers within the parks spatially, and then write the filtered data to an Esri Shapefile.

-FME Desktop was rebranded to FME Form in 2023.
-FME 2024.0 features a new interface.
+A rebranded interface was introduced in FME 2024.0.
 This tutorial can be used with any version of FME.
 The concepts are the same, but the screenshot appearances may differ.

 Source Data

-The source dataset is an OGC GeoPackage containing trash container points and park polygons.
+The source dataset is an OGC GeoPackage containing points for trash containers and park polygons.

 InputData.png